nasa/Transform-to-Open-Science/CONTRIBUTING.md

 - by writing code and documentation (**no pull request is too small**: fix typos, add code comments, clean up inconsistent whitespace)
 - by reviewing [pull requests](https://github.com/nasa/Transform-to-Open-Science/pulls).
 - by closing [issues](https://github.com/nasa/Transform-to-Open-Science/issues)

+## Make a change
+*This section is attributed to [NumFOCUS](https://github.com/numfocus/getting-started-with-open-source/blob/master/CONTRIBUTING.md) and [Adrienne Friend](https://github.com/adriennefriend/imposter-syndrome-disclaimer).*

+Once you've identified something you'd like to help with you're ready to make a change to the project repository!

+1. First, describe what you're planning to do as a comment to the issue, (and this might mean making a new issue).

+    [This blog](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/) is a nice explanation of why putting this work in up front is so useful to everyone involved.

+2. Fork this repository to your profile.

+    You can now do whatever you want with this copy of the project.
+You won't mess up anyone else's work so you're super safe.

+    Make sure to [keep your fork up to date]( https://github.com/KirstieJane/STEMMRoleModels/wiki/Syncing-your-fork-to-the-original-repository-via-the-browser) with the master repository.

+3. Make the changes you've discussed.

+    Try to keep the changes focused rather than changing lots of things at once.
+If you feel tempted to branch out then please *literally* branch out: create separate branches for different updates to make the next step much easier!

+4. Submit a pull request.

+    A member of the executive team will review your changes, have a bit of discussion and hopefully merge them in!

+    N.B. you don't have to be ready to merge to make a pull request!
+We encourage you to submit a pull request as early as you want to.
+They help us to keep track of progress and help you to get earlier feedback.

 #### Submit Great Issues
 * Before submitting a new [issue](https://github.com/nasa/Transform-to-Open-Science/issues), check to make sure [a similar issue isn't already open](https://github.com/nasa/Transform-to-Open-Science/issues?q=is%3Aopen+is%3Aissue).
 If one is, contribute to that issue thread with your feedback.